blackflux/object-rewrite/README.md

 ### Retain

 Array of needles.
 Matches are kept if not excluded previously.
 All entries not matched are excluded.
+Defaults to `["**"]` which matches all entries.